 Actions and reducers

-class that represents the state is immutable.
+The class that holds the application state, typically named AppState, is immutable.

-This is an example of an action:
+Here is an example of an action:

-class SetNameAction extends ReduxAction<AppState> {
+class Increment extends ReduxAction<AppState> {

 final String name;